 Youth who would like to begin preparation for the Rite of Confirmation are invited to meet with Father Dave on Sunday, November 18 at 12 Noon in the Parish Hall.
 Young women and men currently in the eighth grade or above are welcome to inquire.Those who are baptized at a young age are expected to make a mature, public affirmation of faith in Christ after thoughtful and prayerful preparation.
 At St. Matthew’s, candidates for Confirmation meet with an adult Mentor for one on one conversation about their faith, guided by a workbook called “Making Disciples.”
 This is followed by a class with the clergy that reflects on the meaning of the Apostles Creed and the promises made in the Confirmation Rite.

 Counters are needed to be part of a team of persons who tally the Sunday morning offerings.
 Please speak to Father Dave or Mary Waters if you can help.

 The Adult Forum meets on Sunday’s at 9 a.m. in the Parish Hall.
 This is a member led group discussion on a variety of topics chosen by the group and is open to all.

 Noonday Prayer & Lunch

-Mattie Dixon Community Cupboard –Your donations of boxed rice, pancake mix, pancake syrup, canned fruit, mixed fruit, pears, coffee, tea, cocoa, peanut butter, jelly, cake mix, muffin mix, gravy-any kind, canned/diced tomatoes, pasta sauce, canned tuna or chicken, oatmeal, kids boxed juice, condiments, dish soap and laundry soap are needed for the Mattie Dixon Community Cupboard.
+Mattie Dixon Community Cupboard – Your donations of baked beans, canned sweet peas, boxed instant mashed potatoes, canned fruit, mixed fruit, pears, boxed snacks/crackers, peanut butter, coffee, tea, cocoa, boxed cereals, hot cereals (oatmeal), pancake mix and pancake syrup are needed for the Mattie Dixon Community Cupboard.
 Please bring these items to church and place them in the collection box located under the coat rack outside the kitchen.

 Monday Evening Bible Study